Robert Wilson Crawford

 Robert Wilson Crawford (April 11, 1906 – April 11, 1995) was an American pioneer of public park policy and served in the park and recreation field for over forty years.
 As the "Commissioner of Recreation" in Philadelphia, he established a national model for the local government’s provision of recreational services for all citizens, and his methods have been copied in cities nationwide.

 Crawford was instrumental in establishing them as recreational areas for beneficial activities for the community.
 Crawford was President of the National Recreation and Park Association and a life member of its trustees' board.
-He was co-founder and former executive director of the National Recreation Foundation.
+He was the co-founder and former executive director of the National Recreation Foundation.
 Philadelphia's recreational facilities grew from 94 to 815 under Crawford's leadership.
 He is credited with developing programs for the elderly, preschoolers, and the handicapped.

 Early life and education

 Crawford was born in Maryland on April 11, 1906, and raised in Iowa.
 Crawford graduated from Des Moines University with a Bachelor of Science degree in 1929.
 He also attended New York University, where he received his master's degree.
 He graduated from the National Recreation School in New York City.